Setting recovery goals

 As well as setting goals, it's also important to make long-term changes to your lifestyle.
 Heart disease is a lifelong condition, so you want to make sure that any healthy changes you've made to achieve a goal remain part of your lifestyle once that goal has been achieved.

 Making changes and sticking to them can be easier said than done, particularly when you're faced with the stresses of work and family commitments and the challenges of daily life.
-So make sure your changes are something you can do in the long-term.
+Make sure your changes are something you can do in the long-term.
 Often it is important to focus on small lifestyle changes rather than drastic life-changing measures.

 Find tips on: